stephendolan/pundit/README.md

 A simple Crystal shard for managing authorization in [Lucky](https://luckyframework.org) applications.
 Intended to mimic the excellent Ruby [Pundit](https://github.com/varvet/pundit) gem.

+**This library should not be used in production, as it is still actively undergoing API changes and is largely untested**

 ## Lucky Installation

 1. Add the dependency to your `shard.yml`: